 Not all species of tree feature the right biological physiology to render them suitable candidates for timber treatment.
-Corsican pine, Radiata pine, Southern yellow pine and some sections of Scots pine are all ideal softwoods which possess the appropriate physical make-up to achieve a successful and consistent penetration of timber preservative through the sapwood and into the heartwood.
+Corsican pine, radiata pine, southern yellow pine and scots pine are all ideal softwoods which possess the appropriate physical make-up to achieve a successful and consistent penetration of timber preservative through the sapwood and into the heartwood.

-Spruce (or Whitewood) is not suitable for applications where the timber is required to come into contact with the ground, due to its inability to offer a consistent response to treatment.
+Spruce (or whitewood) is not suitable for applications where the timber is required to come into contact with the ground, due to its inability to offer a consistent response to treatment.
 The spruce's cell structure makes it difficult for the preservative to permeate evenly throughout the sapwood which can affect the degree of protection and therefore ultimately the performance of the timber.

 The two pictures above show posts cross cut - in both photos, the two posts on the right are manufactured from spruce - you can clearly see that the treatment has only really coated the outside surface of the spruce posts.
-In contrast the posts on the left in both pictures are Jacksons posts, manufactured from pine and have been through the Jakcure® process - the difference is obvious, the preservative has penetrated deep into the sapwood right through to the heartwood in the Jakcure® treated pine posts.
+In contrast the posts on the left in both pictures are Jacksons posts, manufactured from pine and have been through the Jakure process - the difference is obvious, the preservative has penetrated deep into the sapwood right through to the heartwood in the Jakcured pine posts.

-Timber Selection
+Timber selection